Mindful self-care is a shift in how you embody this moment, and all of your moments.

 Read the publications

-There are three versions of the scale: MSCS-Clinical, MSCS-Standard, and MSCS-Brief.
-Each scale is open access and available to download below.
+There are two current versions of the scale: the MSCS-Clinical and the MSCS-2.0.
+Each is open access and available to download below.

 You are free to use the MSCS in clinical practice or teaching without permission.
 If you would like to use them in research, or wish to modify them in some way, please email me and and ask for permission.
 Please keep me updated on all publications and findings, so that my team and I can continue to develop the scales.
 Thank you!